 - First, Make sure you don’t have a spare key.
 Many of us put one away as a backup for when we lose our key.
 Take a deep breath and try to remember where it is.
 Need some ideas of where your key might be?
 Take a look at this blog post on how to find your lost Nissan Key

-- Furthermore, remember to ask if the key needs to be programmed or coded, some models do – e.g., a replacement key for 2018 Nissan Rogue key fob or 2017 Nissan Sentra will need to be programmed, whereas a 1996 Nissan Altima won’t.
+- Furthermore, remember to ask if the key needs to be programmed or coded, some models do – e.g., a replacement key for a 2018 Nissan Rogue key fob or 2017 Nissan Sentra will need to be programmed, whereas a 1996 Nissan Altima won’t.

 - If you think you need a new ignition switch/ lock cylinder, first make sure you don’t simply need a new key.
 Changing the ignition for Nissan cars is more expensive than buying a replacement key and it will mean that you will have one key for the doors and another for the ignition.